bkarantz/projects/spi_motor_controller/README.md

+SPI Motor Controller

-SPI motor controller made for the Waterloo Aerial Robotics Group (WARG) design team.
-The servo motor can be controlled by rotating the potentioemter, which allows you to test the servos functionality and performance.
+This project was done as a part of the Waterloo Aerial Robotics Group (WARG) design team, and it highlights communication between multiple hardware devices in an embedded system.
+The main goal is to test the functionality and performance of a servo motor, which can be done by rotating a potentiometer, and sending that voltage value via SPI to the STM32 microcontroller, which converts it to a digital pwm signal.

 The system consists of three four components:
 - Potentiometer